battle-tactics-strategies

 Construction of Siege Works

 Saxon fighters learned to build simple siege engines on site.
 The most common were rams—heavy logs tipped with iron—used to break gates or stonework.
 Protection came from mantlets (portable wooden screens) and roofs covered with wet hides to deflect fire arrows.
-More sophisticated from continental contact were ballista-like devices that could hurl javelins or stones, though full trebuchets appeared later.
-Preparation involved cutting timber, making ropes, and assembling components near the siege site.
+More sophisticated from continental contact were ballista-like devices that could hurl javelins or stones, though full trebuchets appeared only after the Norman Conquest.
+Preparation involved cutting timber, making ropes from twisted branches, and assembling components near the siege site.
 All of this required coordinated labor from fighters who were also expected to stand guard against sorties.
+Engineering knowledge was passed down orally; experienced older warriors taught younger men how to calculate the slope of a ram or the width of a ditch.

 Defensive Preparations for the Camp

 While besieging, Saxon armies also had to protect themselves from relief forces or surprise attacks.
 Camps were fortified with ditches, ramparts, and palisades—often using the same earth-moving techniques they applied to overcome enemy walls.
-Watch rotations ensured constant vigilance.
+Watch rotations ensured constant vigilance, with men assigned to specific sectors of the perimeter.
 In the Burghal Hidage system of Alfred the Great, every fortress had a prescribed garrison and supply plan.
 This same discipline applied to field camps: a set number of men digging, others gathering fuel and water, and the rest resting or drilling.
+The camp itself became a temporary burh, with cookfires placed away from the ramparts to reduce fire risk.

 Prolonged Siege: Attrition and Morale